 Elena Johnson, 2009: Elena John’s thesis waspublished as Field Notes for the Alpine Tundra by Gaspereau Press in Spring 2015.
 She was a finalist for the 2011 Alfred G. Bailey Prize for poetry, was longlisted for the 2011 Montreal International Poetry Prize as well as the 2010 CBC Literary Awards.
 Her work has been short-listed for contests in Arc, The Malahat Review and This Magazine.
 In 2008 she was writer-in-residence at a remote research station in the Yukon.
 While studying, she was the recipient of a scholarship from the Social Sciences and Humanities Research Council of Canada, the Judith C. Thiele Memorial Scholarship, and a UBC Graduate Entrance Scholarship.She attended the Banff Centre Writing Studio after completing her MFA.
 Her poems have been included in the anthologies Rocksalt – Contemporary Poets of British Columbia, The Enpipe Line, and the Montreal International Poetry Prize Longlist Anthology and she has been recently published in the Literary Review of Canada, This Magazine, Arc and dandelion.

 Crystal Sikma, 2009: In 2007, Crystal moved from Regina, Saskatchewan to Vancouver to attend the Creative Writing Program at UBC.Her poetry has been included in Fast Forward: New Saskatchewan Poets.
 She has worked as Poetry Editor for the literary magazine, PRISM international and is the recipient of the Ranjit Singh Azad scholarship for poetry.
-She worked as Marketing and Outreach Coordinator for the Vancouver Queer Film Festival and is currently at the UBC Robson Bookstore.
+She worked as Marketing and Outreach Coordinator for the Vancouver Queer Film Festival.

 Brianna Brash-Nyberg, 2008: Brianna Brash-Nyberg’s poetry has been featured in The Malahat Review, Boulevard, Room, The Antigonish Review and Canadian Literature.
 Her first published piece of creative non-fiction recently appeared in the Georgia Straight.
 She is the recipient several major scholarships and awards for her writing, including the prestigious University Graduate Fellowship, the Maxine SEVACK Memorial Scholarship in non-fiction, and the Ranjit Singh Azard scholarhip in poetry, as well as multiple BC Arts Council awards.
 She worked as the director of Booming Ground, UBC Creative Writing’s non-credit online writing studio, and taught writing to high school students and single moms.
 She also worked for many years as a website designer.
-She currently lives, works and writes in Vancouver, where she spends as much time as possible in nature while raising her two daughters.
+She currently lives, works and writes in Vancouver, and works for an adoption agency.

-Linda Besner, 2007: Linda Besner’s poetry and reviews have appeared in journals across Canada, including The Malahat Review, Grain, The Walrus, Maisonneuve, and Canadian Notes and Queries (CNQ).
+Linda Besner, 2007: Linda Besner’s poetry and nonfiction have appeared in journals across Canada, including The Malahat Review, Grain, The Walrus, Maisonneuve, and Canadian Notes and Queries (CNQ).
 Her radio work has aired on CBC’s Definitely Not the Opera, Outfront, and The Next Chapter.
 Her first collection, The Id Kid, was published by Signal Editions Vehicule Press in Spring 2011 to rave reviews.
 She is the winner of the Mount Allison Graham Atlantic Creative Writing Prize.
-In 2006 Linda attended the Banff Writing Studio, and in 2007 received an Emerging Artist grant from the Conseil des arts et des lettres du Quebec.
-In 2010 she was awarded a Canada Council Grant to continue work on her collection.
+Linda Besner will publish a new book of poetry, Feel Happier in Nine Seconds, in 2017.

 Regan Taylor, 2007: Regan Taylor did her undergraduate degree in Creative Writing at Concordia University in Montreal studying with Stephanie Bolster.
 She has reviewed poetry for online magazine, The Dominion.
 Her poems have been published in the Malahat Review, PRISM international, New Quarterly, and The Fiddlehead.

 Ben Hart, 2007: Ben Hart’s writing has appeared in Grain, The Malahat Review, The New Quarterly, Prarie Fire, CV2, PRISM international, Event, Existere and is forthcoming in Vallum.
 He nabbed third place in the 2008 Byron’s Quill Award for Poetry and was an Editor’s Choice in the 2008 Arc Poem of the Year contest.
 His chapbook, Dough Rolled Perfect, was published by Frog Hollow Press in 2009.
 He recently won second prize for fiction in The Antigonish Review’s 6th Sheldon Currie Fiction Contest.
-At present, he’s wrestling with an unruly collection of short stories, a novel about waterslides and unplanned pregnancy, and a series of poems about hypochondria.
-In September 2010 he returned to the University of British Columbia to pursue a Master’s Degree in Library and Information Studies.
+He has a Master’s Degree in Library and Information Studies.